Top Travel Essentials for Visiting the UK in 2025: What to Pack & Plan

 -

-NHS App – For medical help if needed
+NHS App – Access medical help and advice

 Food, Dining, and Local Tips